Rheumatoid arthritis

 There are different types of DMARD.

-- Conventional DMARDs include methotrexate, sulfasalazine, leflunomide and hydroxychloroquine.
-You’ll be offered these first.
-Your doctor may sometimes offer you a combination of DMARDs, if one on its own isn’t working well enough.
+• Conventional DMARDs include methotrexate, sulfasalazine, leflunomide and hydroxychloroquine (others are available).
+Your doctor will usually prescribe these first.
+Your doctor may sometimes offer you a combination of DMARDs, if one on its own doesn’t work well enough.

-- Biological DMARDs include adalimumab, etanercept and infliximab.
-Your doctor may suggest these if you have severe rheumatoid arthritis and can’t take conventional DMARDs or they haven’t helped.
+• Biological DMARDs include adalimumab, etanercept and infliximab.
+Your doctor may suggest these if you have severe rheumatoid arthritis and can’t take conventional DMARDs or they don’t help.
 These medicines are given by injection under your skin or by infusion (a drip into your vein).

-If you’re taking DMARDs, you’ll need to have regular blood tests to check for any side-effects..
+If you take DMARDs, you’ll need to have regular blood tests to check for any side-effects.

 Painkillers

-You can take over-the-counter painkillers, such as paracetamol, to help ease your pain.
-But they don’t treat the rheumatoid arthritis itself.
+You can take over-the-counter painkillers, such as paracetamol to help ease your pain.
 Your doctor may also prescribe a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen to help control pain and stiffness.
-If they do, they’ll prescribe the lowest possible effective dose for as short a time as possible.
-They’ll also suggest taking a medicine called a proton pump inhibitor.
-This helps to protect your stomach and reduce the risk of side-effects from NSAIDs.
+They’ll prescribe the lowest possible effective dose for as short a time as possible.
+You’ll also need to take a medicine called a proton pump inhibitor to protect your stomach and reduce the risk of side-effects from NSAIDs.

 Steroids

-Your doctor may prescribe a type of corticosteroid, called a glucocorticoid.
-This can reduce the inflammation in your joints, relieving any pain and stiffness.
+Your doctor may prescribe a type of corticosteroid, called a glucocorticoid to reduce the inflammation in your joints and relieve any pain and stiffness.
 You can have this medicine as:

 Glucocorticoids are usually only used for a short time so you’re less likely to get side-effects from them.
 Your doctor may prescribe them:

-- when you’re first diagnosed, while you're waiting for other treatments to start working
+• when you’re first diagnosed and you're waiting for other treatments to start working

 Supportive therapies

-Your GP or rheumatologist may refer you to a range of different health services, which can help you to manage your condition.
+Your GP or rheumatologist may refer you to a range of different health services to help you to manage your condition.
 These may include the following.

-- Mental health.
-Your doctor may be able to refer you to services such as relaxation and stress management, to help you learn to live with your condition
+• Mental health support.
+Your doctor may be able to refer you to services such as relaxation and stress management.
+These services can help you learn to live with your condition.

 Surgery

-Your doctor may refer you to a surgeon if treatments aren’t working and your symptoms are getting worse.
-A surgeon will assess you and advise whether or not surgery may help.
+Your doctor may refer you to a surgeon if treatments aren’t working and your symptoms get worse.
+A surgeon will assess you and advise whether surgery can help.
 The different types of surgery range from minor procedures to correct deformities to full joint replacements.

 Talk to your doctor or surgeon to find out which options may be suitable for you.